themeteorchef/base/README.md

 For things like API keys and connection strings, Base supports loading a `settings.json` file (located at `/settings.json`) on startup.
 By default, `settings.json` includes a `public` and `private` object where you can store client only and server only values respectively.
 To learn more about making use of `settings.json`, check out [our example in the Meteor Patterns wiki](https://github.com/themeteorchef/base/wiki/Meteor-Patterns#9-configuration).

 ###### Bootstrap (@3.2.1)
 Base makes use of the [Bootstrap](http://getbootstrap.com) front-end Framework.
 It may not be your bag of chips and is *definitely not required*.
-If you want to swap it out, you'll need to unhook the markup in each of the included template files in `/client/views` and uninstall the `pinglamb:bootstrap3` package by running `meteor remove pinglamb:bootstrap3` in your terminal.
+If you want to swap it out, you'll need to unhook the markup in each of the included template files in `/client/views` and uninstall the `twbs:bootstrap` package by running `meteor remove twbs:bootstrap` in your terminal.

 In respect to UI, Base uses Bootstrap's `.navbar` element, as well as its `.container` and a few `.row`/`.col-<size>-<columns>` wrappers.
 You'll also find the `.btn` class and its modifiers (`.success, .warning, etc.`) in use throughout the app.
 All of these implementations are merely presentational and can be changed (or removed) as you see fit.